airbytehq/airbyte/docs/integrations/destinations/databricks.md

 > **_TIP:_** If you use Databricks SQL Warehouse skip this step

 - Open workspace console.
-- Go to Compute section under Data science & Engineering and click on cluster link
+- Go to Compute section under Data science & Engineering and click on cluster link:

   ![](../../.gitbook/assets/destination/databricks/databricks_cluster_details_open.png)

-- Open Advanced options under Configuration, choose JDBC/ODBC tab
+- Open Advanced options under Configuration, choose JDBC/ODBC tab:

   ![](../../.gitbook/assets/destination/databricks/databricks_cluster_connection_details2.png)
 > **_IMPORTANT:_** `Server hostname`, `Port`, `HTTP path` are used for Airbyte connection

 ### 7. Create Databricks Token
 - Open workspace console.
-- Open User Settings, go to Access tokens tab and click Generate new token
+- Open User Settings, go to Access tokens tab and click Generate new token:

   ![](../../.gitbook/assets/destination/databricks/dtabricks_token_user_new.png)

-- In the new window put a comment (Optional) and lifetime
+- In the new window put a comment (Optional) and lifetime:

   ![](../../.gitbook/assets/destination/databricks/databricks_generate_token.png)

 > **_TIP:_** `Lifetime` can be set to `0`

 ### 8. Adding External Locations (Optional)
 > **_TIP:_** Skip this step if no external data source is used.

 - Open workspace console.
-- Go to `Data` section, expand on `External Location` and click `Create Location` button
+- Go to `Data` section, expand on `External Location` and click `Create Location` button:

   ![](../../.gitbook/assets/destination/databricks/databricks_add_external_location.png)

-- Fill in the fields and click Create button
+- Fill in the fields and click Create button:

   ![](../../.gitbook/assets/destination/databricks/databricks_new_external_location.png)

 > **_TIP:_** The new `Storage credential` can be added in the `Storage Credentials` tab or use same as for Metastore.

 ## Airbyte Setup